rubyforgood/shelter-assist/README.md

 Each Foster should have an admin (or other role) primary point of contact with whom the Foster would have a good relationship.

 ### Likely to change…

 Fosters currently have a boolean `admin` column.
 It's likely this should instead become some way of managing a "role".

-Records like Foster and Application will likely need a way of tracking _status_ (approved, rejected, etc.).
+Records like a Person who is a Foster and Application will likely need a way of tracking _status_ (approved, rejected, etc.).

 **Multitenancy** should be added ASAP.
 There are currently 2 organizations looking to use this software.
+Data for one Rescue should not be visible to other Rescue's.

 ## Set up